rururu/flights-pro/README.md

 #### Commands

 In the chart view select in the "Commands" selector the item "Watch Visible Area".
-This begins a process of collection and display information of flights in the visible area.
+This begins a process of collection and display information of the flights in the visible area.
 Black icons means aircrafts on the ground, green ones are descending, blue ones are climbing and purple - on a level flight.

 If you want to see an air traffic around some other airport, execute the command "Move to Airport", select a country and an airport in this country.